 Lift your right leg off the floor and take a giant step forward.
 Slowly lower your torso by bending your left knee toward the floor.
 Lower until your right knee forms a 90 degree angle and your knee is aligned with your ankle.
 Push yourself upward and return to to the starting position.

-Both forward lunge and rear lunge target the same muscles in your thighs, buttocks and calves.
-The primary muscles affected are quadriceps in the front of your thigh, gluteus maximus in your buttocks, adductor magnus in your inner thigh, and soleus in your calf.
+Both forward lunges and rear lunges target the same muscles in your thighs, buttocks and calves.
+The primary muscles affected are the quadriceps in the front of your thigh, the gluteus maximus in your buttocks, the adductor magnus in your inner thigh and the soleus in your calf.

 Although the muscles affected are identical between the two lunges, the reverse lunge can be a safer option.
 The reverse lunge places less stress on your knees because it is easier to form the 90 degree angle between your thigh and calf and to keep your knee aligned with your ankle.